raufmirzayee/raufmirzayee.github.io/_talks/2023-10-23-gbta-gen-ai-panel.md

 - Event: [Global Business Travel Association Chicago October Meeting](https://chicagobta.org/meetinginfo.php?id=154&ts=1694011520)
 - Location: Rosemont, IL

-Participated in panel on Generative A.I. in corporate travel.
+Participated in a 1-hour panel with two other panelist on the topic of Generative A.I. in corporate travel.
+Event attended by 80 professionals working in corporate travel management, travel supply, and travel buying.